 Clearly, it is illegal and morally reprehensible to imprison and drug anyone, let alone the autistic and learning disabled, as this is not ‘treatment’, or, determinable, as required by the MHA.

 But is the solution of ’community living’ any better ?

-And why is it, that the purpose of all campaigns are only ever to move the autistic and learning disabled to local ‘community living’ placements ?
+And why is it that the purpose of all campaigns is only ever to move the autistic and learning disabled to local ‘community living’ placements ?

-How is merely moving, from an ATU regime of MHA yearly reviews and ‘treatment’, to that of MCA ‘incapacity’ and ‘best interests’ living under Deprivation of Liberty Safeguards, in the area you originate from going to improve your life and care ?
+How can merely moving from an ATU regime of MHA reviews and ‘treatment’ to MCA ‘incapacity’ and ‘best interests’ living under Deprivation of Liberty Safeguards in the area you originate from suddenly improve your life and care ?

-What use is being close to family, when access is restricted, supervised, and can be terminated in a person’s ‘best interests’.
+Family access is restricted, supervised and can be terminated in a person’s ‘best interests’.

 A person is still locked up and drugged, the only difference is, he is taken out occasionally.

 And there is even less accountability, with no mental health reviews, or appeals, just CQC paper and Adult Services manager employed by the services Commissioners oversight.

 And as providers are private companies, they can hide all behind commercial confidentiality.

 Parents can’t complain, and unlike under the MHA are gagged under MCA, so even if they did know what was happening, could not reveal it as Thomas Rawnsley’s mother found out.